 St. Patrick Center is a Housing First model and the lead agency for Coordinated Entry, a multi-agency effort under Housing First.
 Intake specialists conduct discovery sessions with clients, which allow them to help people secure housing and provide the correct level of support services before, during and after they are housed.

-People who are homeless or at risk of becoming homeless may come for a private discovery session with an intake specialist at the St. Patrick Center Welcome Center at 800 North Tucker Blvd in downtown St. Louis, Monday-Friday from 8am-4:30pm, or at Biddle Housing Opportunities Center, also downtown, at 1313 North 12th Street, seven days a week from 6:30am-7pm.
+People who are homeless or at risk of becoming homeless may come for a private discovery session with an intake specialist at the St. Patrick Center Welcome Center at 800 North Tucker Blvd in downtown St. Louis, Monday-Friday from 8am-4:30 pm.
 No appointment is necessary.

 Housing First does not mean housing only.
 St. Patrick Center provides a comprehensive approach, offering support services that the agency does well and referring clients to other agencies for their areas of expertise.